 Disembark in Memphis

 Disembark ship in Memphis this morning.
 Learn about its musical legacy on a city tour with a local musician.
 See famed sites like Sun Studio, Beale Street, Stax Studio, Cotton Row, Overton Park, Historic Central Gardens, and St. Jude's Children's Research Hospital.
-Pass by the homes where music legends like Elvis, B. B. King, and Johnny Cash lived and visit the Rock ‘n Soul Museum.
-After a Memphis-style barbecue lunch, head to Lorraine Motel where Dr. Martin Luther King, Jr. was assassinated while a guest at the motel, now part of the National Civil Rights Museum; a tour reveals compelling exhibits that chronicle the struggle for African American freedom and equality from the earliest days of slavery in America.
-This evening, join us for a farewell reception and dinner at the hotel.
+Pass by the homes where music legends like Elvis, B. B. King, and Johnny Cash lived and visit the Rock 'n Soul Museum.
+After a Memphis-style barbecue lunch, head to the Lorraine Motel where Dr. Martin Luther King, Jr. was assassinated while a guest at the motel, now part of the National Civil Rights Museum; a tour reveals compelling exhibits that chronicle the struggle for African American freedom and equality from the earliest days of slavery in America.
+Your accommodation this evening is at The Guest House at Memphis – in the heart of one of the city's iconic landmarks, Graceland, once owned by Elvis Presley.
+Join us for a tour of Graceland, followed by a welcome reception and dinner at the hotel.

 Tour ends: 9:00 AM at The Guest House at Graceland.
 Fly home anytime.
 A transfer is included from The Guest House at Graceland to Memphis International Airport.
 You should allow two hours for check-in.